Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture10.md

             | otherwise              = n
 ```

-And the paid to address is  supposed to be the total number of lovelace paid to the specified address.So we use a fold left which is defined in the Plutus prelude, it starts with an accumulator value of zero and the idea is we just loop over all the outputs and if they go to this address,I extract the amount of lovelace contained in that output and added to the accumulator.So this here is the list of all outputs and this function now defines how to accumulate.So first argument is the previous value of the accumulator, then the output I'm focusing innow and the updated value of the accumulator.So we call this previous value n and the output o.I look at the address of that output and if it's the given address then we add to my old accumulator the number of lovelace contained in the value of this output.And otherwise we just keep the value of the old accumulator.So the effect will be as sum up all the lovelace values contained in all the outputs that go to the specified address.And that's already it, that's the logic of my validator.Now we have to compile it to Plutus core script.And this is similar to what we have seen before.So you notice that this is a typed script, so I'm not using built-in data, I'm usingHaskell types unit and script context.And we saw how to handle that for spending purposes and for minting purposes.For staking it's, for whatever reason done a bit differently.
+The paidToAddress is supposed to be the total number of lovelace paid to the specified address.

+Here we use a fold left which is defined in the Plutus prelude.
+It starts with an accumulator value of zero, and the idea is we just loop over all the outputs.
+If they go to this address, I extract the amount of lovelace contained in that output and add that to the accumulator.

+The first argument is the previous value of the accumulator, then the output we are focusing on now including the updated value of the accumulator.
+We call this previous value n and the output o.

+- We look at the address of that output and if it is the given address then we add to my old accumulatorthe number of lovelace contained in the value of this output.
+- Otherwise we just keep the value of the old accumulator.

+The effect will be as sum up all the lovelace values contained in all the outputs that go to the specified address.

+Now we have to compile it to Plutus core script, and this is similar to what we have seen before.
+For staking it's, for whatever reason done a bit differently.

 So if we look at module Ledger.Type.Scripts, there's this function wrap stake validator.